karlvr/empire-state/packages/react/README.md

 ## Hooks

-### `useNewController`
+### `useControllerWithInitialState`

-`useNewController(initialValue)` returns a new `Controller` that controls access to the state; whatever type that is.
+`useControllerWithInitialState(initialValue)` returns a new `Controller` that controls access to the state; whatever type that is.

 The `Controller` has a `value` property to access the current state, and a `setValue` function to change that state.
 Changes to the `Controller`’s `value` are _immediately_ visible in code, but they _DO NOT_ trigger a re-render in React.

-A `useNewController` hook always returns the _same_ `Controller` object, so passing a controller to child components will not cause a re-render even if the value in the controller has changed.
+A `useControllerWithInitialState` hook always returns the _same_ `Controller` object, so passing a controller to child components will not cause a re-render even if the value in the controller has changed.
 That's why you need `useSnapshot` to re-render when state changes...

 ### `useController`